Acceptto/telegram-miniapp-scaffold/README.md

 Fork the repository, then go to Settings > Secrets and add the following secrets:

-* `CF_API_TOKEN` - Cloudflare API token with permissions to create Workers, D1 databases and Pages
+* `CLOUDFLARE_API_TOKEN` - Cloudflare API token with permissions to create Workers, D1 databases and Pages
-* `CF_ACCOUNT_ID` - Cloudflare account ID
+* `CLOUDFLARE_ACCOUNT_ID` - Cloudflare account ID
 * `TELEGRAM_BOT_TOKEN` - Telegram Bot token

 ### Getting the values for secrets

 ![Getting account ID](./docs/img/cf-accountId.svg)

 Go to [CloudFlare Workers Page](https://dash.cloudflare.com/?to=/:account/workers) and copy the account id from the right sidebar.
 Note that if you have no workers yet, you'll need to create a worker before you can see the account id.
 Luckily, there's a button for a "Hello World" worker right there.
-Once you've gotten the account id, set it in `CF_ACCOUNT_ID` secret.
+Once you've gotten the account id, set it in `CLOUDFLARE_ACCOUNT_ID` secret.

 While you're in that interface, you can also adjust the subdomain to your liking.